-- Sewn fleece or jersey knit hats, unless they are part of a costume.
+- Sewn fleece or jersey knit hats

 - Crochet Octopus – The NICUs we support will not accept the popular crochet Octopus, or any stuffed animal, for use in the baby’s bed.
 This is for reasons of infection control and safe sleep protocol.

 Third Hand Smoke Policy

 In accordance with hospital policies, items from smoking homes will not be donated to hospitals for use in the NICU.
 Research has proven that tobacco and tobacco smoke clings to furniture, clothes, walls.
 This is called “third-hand smoke”.
 “Third-hand smoke” cannot be adequately washed out of fabrics and thus raises the risks for many illnesses in children.
 Please see the March of Dimes website for more information.